mcntsh/use-utility-classes/README.md

 ```
 ## HOC

-An HOC helper is also included in this package.
+An HOC helper is also included in this package which will pass the hook via props.
 It can be used like so:

 ```javascript
 import withSetClassName from 'use-utility-classes/react'